stumburs/bfc/README.md

 ### Example

-Compile a Brainfuck file while optimizing for size, then run the program:
+Compile a Brainfuck file while optimizing for speed, then run the program:

 `bfc bf_file.bf -small -run`